 Restaurant Branding Beyond the Dining Room

 Marketing materials, including print and digital, allow you to communicate your restaurant's look and personality outside of your restaurant.
 Your branding in marketing materials should allow customers to recognize your restaurant immediately, whether they're receiving an email or viewing an advertisement.
 Present the same image across Facebook, Instagram, and other online platforms.
-For more tips on how to market your restaurant online, check out our blog 5 Ways to Ramp Up Restaurant Marketing.
+For more tips on how to market your restaurant online, check out our article 5 Ways to Ramp Up Restaurant Marketing.

 Branding should also play a part in takeout and delivery services.
 Whether the restaurant is fast-casual or more upscale, the takeout containers should reflect the appropriate aesthetic—branded take out containers and bags are a great way to communicate your personality to the outside world.